arthur-alves/retro-game-icons/README.md

 **Retro-console game icons for your retro site**

-A simple project to help us to set a retro-game console icons on your retro-game site.
+A simple project to help us to set some retro console icons on your retro-game site.

 This project is very very poor yet, and need some help to improve that, how add less or another css framework.